mattermost/docs/source/mobile/mobile-hpns.rst

 .. note::

-   - Your instance of the MPNS should be behind your firewall inside your private network, or in your DMZ, in a way that the Mattermost server can access it.
+   - We recommend that your instance of the MPNS be behind your firewall inside your private network, or in your DMZ, in a way that the Mattermost server can access it.
    - The MPNS does not connect with Mattermost mobile apps directly; the MPNS parses and forwards push notifications from the Mattermost server to the Apple Push Notification Service (APNS) or the Firebase Cloud Messaging (FCM).
    - The MPNS must be able to communicate with the Apple Push Notification Service over HTTP/2.
 If an outbound proxy appliance is deployed between the MPNS and APNS, ensure it supports HTTP/2.
      - Ensure you use encrypted TLS connections between your MPNS and Apple, between your MPNS and Facebook, and between your MPNS and your Mattermost server.